RedHatInsights/curiosity-frontend/CONTRIBUTING.md

 Occasionally the proxy setup will attempt to connect, acknowledge that it's connected, but then fail to load the GUI.
 Things to try:

+#### It's the Port, maybe?
+The API requires a secure origin header within its AJAX/XHR calls.
+1. Stop the build
+1. Confirm within `package.json` that the NPM scripts
+   - `$ yarn api:proxy` has a port parameter setting of `443`
+   - `$ yarn api:proxy` has the `domain` or `-d` parameter setup like `...proxy.api.sh -d "https://ci.foo.redhat.com/beta/subscriptions/"...`
+1. Run the build again, `$ yarn start:proxy`
+1. Confirm you browser is pointed at `https://ci.foo.redhat.com/...`

 #### It's Docker?
 1. Stop the build
 1. Restart Docker